davidmalcolm/texi2rst/output/unnamed-structure-and-union-fields.rst

   } foo;

-In this example, you are able to access members of the unnamed union with code like foo.b.
+In this example, you are able to access members of the unnamed union with code like :samp:`foo.b`.
 Note that only unnamed structs and unions are allowed, you may not have, for example, an unnamed ``int``.